Dream (YouTuber): Music career

 On February 4, 2021, Dream released his first song, entitled "Roadtrip", in collaboration with PmBata, which garnered over 25 million views on YouTube.
 On May 20, 2021, Dream released his second song, entitled "Mask", which garnered over 24.7 million views on YouTube.
 An animated music video for "Mask" was released in June of the same year, though it was later deleted.
 The song and accompanying music video faced criticism for the content of the lyrics and animation, including a negative portrayal of prescription drugs.
 He depicted his own negative experience taking prescribed ADHD pills, referring to them in the work as "normal pills".
 On August 19, 2021, Dream released his third song, entitled "Change My Clothes", in collaboration with American singer-songwriter Alec Benjamin, which garnered over 8.3 million views on YouTube.

-Dream's fourth song, titled "Until I End Up Dead", was released through Mercury and Republic Records on June 23, 2023, after he had signed to Republic Records in December 2022.
+Dream's fourth song, titled "Until I End Up Dead", was released through Mercury and Republic Records on June 23, 2023, after he had signed to Republic in December 2022.
 It was his first song to be released through a major label.
 On July 26, 2023, Dream announced that his debut EP To Whoever Wants to Hear would be released on September 1, 2023, and would have seven tracks.
 The second single from that EP, "Everest" with Yung Gravy, was released on July 28, 2023, followed by its music video on August 9, 2023.
 A music video for "Kind of Love", the second track on To Whoever Wants to Hear, was released on August 31, 2023, the day before the EP's release.
 The EP debuted at number 173 on the Billboard 200 chart.